westland-valhalla/retired-warrior/README.md

 (Click image to watch video)

-And there also voices that never stopped, fell out of the modern spotlight, but were never silenced, never tired.
+And there are voices that never stopped, fell out of the modern spotlight, but were never silenced, and never tired.
 No more circles.

 [Michelle Alexander](https://en.wikipedia.org/wiki/Michelle_Alexander): The future of race in America